-Choose the desired browser (in this case, Chrome).
+Step 3: Preview and choose the desired browser (in this case, Chrome).
 And choose the various categories you want to delete in the right-hand side of the screen.

 What if your Chrome browser keeps freezing?
 The spinning rainbow circle appears on your device for a long time.
 This issu3e is common especially when you continuously use your browser.